maarten-pennings/mRPM/arduino/README.md

 In either case
  - Install the Arduino IDE.
  - Add the ESP8266 compiler/libraries/examples.
+ - Ensure that in Tools | Board, the "NodeMCU 1.0 (ESP-12E Module)" is selected.
  - Get the blink example to work (this requires the ESP8266 board to be connected to your PC with a micro USB cable).
  - Change the blink example a bit (e.g. make it blink faster) and save the (edited) blink project.